tomas-fryza/vhdl-course/labs/06-counter/README.md

         -- Connect one common anode to 3.3V
         AN <= b"1111_1110";

+        -- Display counter values on LEDs
+        LED(3 downto 0) <= s_cnt;

       end architecture Behavioral;
       ```

      ![Top level](images/top_schema_4bit_cnt.jpg)

-   4. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc/blob/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the `top` entity.
+   4. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the `top` entity.

+      IMPORTANT: Because we defined `SW` as a single signal and not a bus, make sure you rename the selected port name in XDC file, for example `SW[0]` to `SW`.

    5. Compile the project and download the generated bitstream `counter/counter.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the 4-bit counter by toggling the switch, pressing the button and observing the display and LEDs.

       ![Nexys A7 board](images/nexys_a7_counter.jpg)

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.
    8. Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
-See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/Docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.
+See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

       ![Pmod port](images/pmod.png)